I have always enjoyed cycling and for the last several years I’ve done a fair amount of it on the hills and roads around County Waterford.

 When customer numbers could no longer be accommodated in my garage workshop, I moved to bigger premises in Sea-Point Business Park, Tramore, County Waterford, and then to the town centre.
 The business is now located on Main Street.

-Ten years ago next autumn I returned to Downland Cycles, Canterbury to successfully complete the Professional Bike Mechanic Course (Level III, certified by Canterbury College).
+I subsequently returned to Kent to successfully complete the Professional Bike Mechanic Course (Level III, certified by Canterbury College.
+I haven’t looked back since.